 The Bindabarra yidi home is surrounded by the lush rainforest.
 The Babinda area is well known for the Babinda Boulders, a well-known swimming hole - but beware, as many young men’s lives have been taken.
 The Yidiny story tells of a young lady from the Bindabarra clan who was promised to another man by an arranged marriage but she fell in love with another young man from the nearby tribe.
 She was caught in liaison with the young warrior but as the elders tried to bring her back she threw herself into the raging torrents of the Babinda boulders and today her spirit still remains and if any young men who are strangers to this area walks by she calls them into the river with her.
 The Bindabarra along with their neighbours the Gulgibarra yidi who were also known as the Bellenden Ker blacks, an Anglican mission was establish here but later moved to Yarrabah.
 The design on the shield represents the mountains and waterfalls and also the scorpion Djumbun.

 The mandigalpi or mandiguljarabay were the warrior clan of the Yidin people mandi – meaning hands and galpi or guljarabay – meaning fighting.
 The mandigalpi are the custodians of the lands on the easternside of the inlet to the Murray prior range and down to the mouth of the Mulgrave and Russel river (Badabadoo).
 The mandigalpi yidi helped the Kunganji when the Mamu tribe came to steal their women and to try and extend their boundaries a fight took place and the mandigalpi still protect that area ever since this fight took place hundreds of years before whiteman arrived.
 The mandigalpi shield depicts a sacred ceremony which is performed by their clan with other clans and tribal groups invited to attend the ritual.
 The story is about the turle and how one of the smaller turtles became the biggest and strongest in the ocean, the colours on the shield are the traditional colours.
-The mandigalpi were also refered to as the Mulgrave river tribe.
-The mandigalpi also share the boomerang story as gulibunjay lays in ther clan estate Gulibunjay was the father of wangal the boomerang.
+The mandigalpi were also referred to as the Mulgrave river tribe.
+The mandigalpi also share the boomerang story as gulibunjay lays in their clan estate.
+Gulibunjay was the father of wangal the boomerang.

 The badjabarra were the traitional custodians of the grass plains on the tableland slopes of the mountains of Mt Bellenden Kerr, badja meaning long grass and barra meaning people belonging to.
 The badja barra were the neighbours of the mamu and Nadjan tribe also the neighbours of the Mallanbarra and Bindabarra yidin people, they spoke Yidiny, nadjon and djirribal.
 The badjabarra shield depicts the 'jumbun' at the grub stage 'minderi' the tree grub.